 - Dynamics 365 Customer Insights enables every organization to unify disparate data—be it transactional, observational or behavioral sources—to gain a single view of customers and derive intelligent insights that drive key business processes.

 - Dynamics 365 Product Insights enables organizations to understand their customers’ journey, usage, and experience across all channels of their products (web, mobile, and connected devices).

 Dynamics 365 Customer Voice

-Starting in July 2020, Microsoft Forms Pro is renamed to Dynamics 365 Customer Voice.
+As of July 2020, Microsoft Forms Pro has been renamed as Dynamics 365 Customer Voice.

 Dynamics 365 Customer Voice is the next product evolution from Microsoft Forms Pro.
 Dynamics 365 Customer Voice is an enterprise feedback management application, powering simple yet robust feedback capture, an integrated customer data platform, and built-in insights tools to enable timely followup actions to close the loop with your customers.